-You can reach Andria landing to International Karol Wojtyła Airport in Bari and then hopping on the Ferrotramviaria – the railway line that connects Bari to this unique town of southern Italy – from the train station.
+You can reach Andria by landing at International Karol Wojtyła Airport in Bari and then hopping on the Ferrotramviaria – the railway line that connects Bari to this unique town of southern Italy – from the train station.

-A bonus surprise is reserved to those who enter the city by car: the marvelous view of the large fields of olive and almond trees!
+A bonus surprise is reserved for those who enter the city by car: the marvelous view of the large fields of olive and almond trees!

-Once you’re arrived in Andria, take a walk inside this beautiful town.
-You can pass under the Porta Sant’Andrea, a 13th century gateway located in Via Pendio, remained almost intact despite the years.
-Then you can go to one of the main churches of the city dedicated to Santa Maria Assunta, built in the 12th century: its works of art and reliquaries are for sure worth the visit!
+Once you’ve arrived in Andria, take a walk inside this beautiful town.
+You can pass under the Porta Sant’Andrea, a 13th-century gateway located in Via Pendio that remained almost intact despite the years.
+Then you can go to one of the main churches of the city dedicated to Santa Maria Assunta, built in the 12th-century: its works of art and reliquaries are for sure worth the visit!

-For a true local experience make sure to taste at least one glass of red wine and don’t miss the king of Andria’s tradition: the sweet almond confetti.
+For a truly local experience, make sure to taste at least one glass of red wine and don’t miss the king of Andria’s tradition: the sweet almond confetti.

-This city in a hidden gem very appreciated by tourists from all around the world: if you plan to visit Puglia, Andria can be a nice stop in your journey.
+This city is a hidden gem very appreciated by tourists from all around the world: if you plan to visit Puglia, Andria can be a nice stop in your journey.

 Follow our suggestions and discover one of the faces of Puglia!